-The Ministry Director will assign a quality grade for the student's service each semester.
+The Ministry Director and/or Dean of Students will assign a quality grade for the student's service each semester.
 The grades are as follows:

 - P = Pass - F = Fail

 The grades do not affect the student's grade-point average but are reflected on the transcript for quality of service.